The Addie Brady Foundation

-Our daughter Addie tragically lost her battle to cancer this year on 1st February 2018.
+Our daughter Addie tragically lost her battle to cancer on 1st February 2018.
 She was just 16 years old.

 Addie was a young girl, carefree, with a zest for life.
 She loved her family and friends.
 She enjoyed school and was always keen to try new things.
 Addie had a passion for sport, playing football and netball and training regularly with a local athletics club.